 You may bring wine, champagne or beer on a flight for consumption during the flight if it is in an unopened container.
 If you’d like to drink the alcohol you carry on, you may give it to one of our Inflight crewmembers, and they will be happy to serve it to you.

-Essentially you can bring your own wine, champagne, and beer, and they’ll serve it to you, which is completely compliant with the FAA’s rule.
-That said, if you drink a little too much, they may refuse to open any more bottles, to avoid any disturbances.
+Essentially, you can bring your wine, champagne, and beer, and they’ll serve it to you, which is completely compliant with the FAA’s rule.
+That said, if you drink a little too much, they may refuse to open any more bottles to avoid any disturbances.
+So make sure that you drink responsibly!

 Can You Bring Mini Liquor Bottles on a Plane If You’re Under 21?